FAQs About Vermiculite

 Q. Should I Test The Vermiculite for Asbestos Content?

-If the decision is made to test vermiculite for asbestos content we recommend utilizing the ASTM TEM Qualitative Test for identifying Libby Amphibole Fibers in Vermiculite as the test of choice (determining a percentage is not feasible).
+If the decision is made to test vermiculite for asbestos content we recommend utilizing the ASTM TEM Qualitative Test for identifying Libby Amphibole Fibers in Vermiculite as the test of choice (determining a percentage of asbestos content in vermiculite is not feasible at this time according the the EPA ).

-The verification that asbestos fibers are present within the vermiculite (in any amount/percentage/trace) is, in "expert opinion", reason enough to consider having the material removed & disposed of properly by a licensed asbestos abatement professional.
-We take this position as well because it is well known that asbestos was not "added" to the vermiculite at Libby during the processing steps (except for Monokote 3), rather, it was already mixed in with the raw vermiculite ore from the mine of origin.
-Veins of asbestos mixed in with the vermiculite ore was and is still present in the mines of Libby, Montana.
+The verification that asbestos fibers are present within vermiculite (in any qualitative amount/percentage/trace level--below 1%) is, in many "expert opinions" reason enough to consider having the material removed & disposed of properly by a licensed asbestos abatement professional.
+We completely agree with this "expert position".
+It is a known fact that asbestos was not intentionally "added" to the vermiculite ore originating from Libby, Montana during the processing steps (except for products such as the spray on Monokote 3 product or others as such) rather, asbestos amphibole was geologically mixed in over millions of years.
+Veins of Libby Amphibole Asbestos ore were mixed in with the vermiculite ore and is still present in the mines of Libby, Montana to this day.
 The mined vermiculite ore was not refined or mixed into a pulp/slurry and then turned into a consistent end product.
-Instead it was randomly milled and heated... with the end result being that the asbestos fibers were randomly strewn throughout the final product.
-What this means is that current "known" testing procedures often used by labs can not test for "true percentages" of asbestos content within vermiculite...it is just far too random to test.
+Instead, it was randomly milled, placed on railcar, shipped to factories all over the world then superheated in a controlled factory setting (exfoliated) with the end result being that the asbestos fibers were randomly strewn throughout the final product.
+This "exfoliation/expansion" and subsequent bagging of the Zonolite vermiculite enabled the release of the geologically trapped microscopic Libby Amphibole fibers into our world once added to our attics or building products.
+What this "randomness" means is that current "known" testing procedures often used by labs can not test for "true percentages" of asbestos content within vermiculite...it is just far too random to test using known and established protocols and methods.
 The 1% or greater threshold rule that is used as the benchmark to gauge whether a material needs to be handled as an asbestos containing material here in MA really does not offer much help/guidance when dealing with the Zonolite ore/vermiculite attic insulation issue.
-Asbestos tiles, asbestos paper, asbestos pipe insulation, asbestos mastic adhesive: all of these products were processed as a consistently mixed pulp during their manufacturing process.
-This type of processing means testing a small portion of these "homogeneous" products gives you a very accurate representation of the representative material, as a whole.
-This is not the same for testing a small portion of vermiculite and then considering the results as a true representation of the entire installed product.
-There is a huge difference here that needs to be taken into consideration.
+Asbestos tiles, asbestos paper, asbestos pipe insulation, asbestos mastic adhesive: all of these products were manufactured/processed as a consistently mixed pulp during their manufacturing process.
+This type of processing creates a testing scenario where a small representative sample of these "homogeneous" products gives you a very accurate representation of the product "as a whole".
+This is not the same for testing a small portion of vermiculite with hundreds of layers.
+Labs know this to be true and there is a huge difference here that needs to be taken into consideration

 Q. What Can Cause My Family to be Exposed to Asbestos Fibers in Vermiculite?
 Is it Really a Problem, or Just Hype?